balvisio/CAFA-Toolset/README.md

 python Mergedb -I1=uniprot_sprot.dat.2014_09 -I2=gene_association.goa_ref_yeast.38 -G 559292
 ```
 This command will extract the annotations for taxon id 559292 from the
-uniprot-swissProt file and append them at the end of the uniprot-GOA file,
+UniProtKB/SwissProt file and append them at the end of the UniProt-GOA file,
 considering only the entries that are not already in the latter file.
 It will create a combined file: gene_association.goa_ref_yeast.38+sprot.38.1
-whose file format would be the same as the uniprot-GOA format.
+whose file format would be the same as the UniProt-GOA format.

 Multiple run of this program with the same input file versions will create
 subsequent versions of the output file where the file name will end with
 subsequent version number, such as 2, 3, 4, etc.

 ##### Note
-The uniprot-swissProt file uniprot_sprot.dat.38 is not stored in gitHub as
+The UniProtKB/SwissProt file uniprot_sprot.dat.38 is not stored in gitHub as
 one of the example input files because of its large size.
 To retreive this
-specific file from the uniprot website, please perform the following
+specific file from the UniProt website, please perform the following
 commands:

 ```